 Trustees will often be contacted by parents with concerns about their child’s education.
-Parents are encouraged to follow the appropriate communication protocol, as per Policy V-9 Complaints - Parents and Public to Trustees.
+Parents are encouraged to follow the appropriate communication protocol, as per Policy V-09 Public Concerns Complaints Process [relink].

 When parents have a question about their child’s education or an individual school-based concern, they should contact their child’s school.